25prabhu10/notes/docs/Concepts/Testing/Unit_Testing.md

 Types of Tests:

-- [Unit Testing](#unit-testing): Writing tests that confirm an individual function or piece of code works.
+- [Unit Testing](#unit-testing): Writing tests that confirm an individual function or piece of code works

 - [Integration Testing](#integration-testing): Testing multiple units of together